 (c) It shall be unlawful for patrons, customers, invitees or guests to bring alcoholic beverages onto premises licensed to do business by the city, whether or not the business is licensed to sell or furnish alcohol.

 Section 7.
-Minors; Drunkards, Insane Persons – Offenses by Sellers or Agents.
+Minors; Drunkards, Mentally Challenged Persons – Offenses by Sellers or Agents.

-(a) It shall be unlawful for any person or for any employee, servant or agent of any person to sell, or offer for sale, any liquor, wine or beer to any person visibly intoxicated, or to any insane person, to any minor, to any habitual drunkard or person of known intemperate habits.
+(a) It shall be unlawful for any person or for any employee, servant or agent of any person to sell, or offer for sale, any liquor, wine or beer to any person visibly intoxicated, or to any mentally challenged person, to any minor, to any habitual drunkard or person of known intemperate habits.

 (b) It shall be unlawful for any person to serve to a minor or allow a minor to be served any liquor, beer, or wine in any place where such beverages are sold.